Guide to New Car Replacement Insurance and GAP Coverage

 - Six months later, your car is totaled in an accident.

-If you have New Car Replacement Coverage, we will pay to replace your car.
+If you have New Car Replacement Insurance, we will pay to replace your car.
 That's right.
 We will pay the full $20,000 to buy you the car.
-(In this example, the car's price is less than 110% of the Manufacturer's Suggested Retail Price.)

 Here's an example of GAP Coverage in action: